uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api.rst

 Parallel API
 ------------

-oneDPL provides the set of algorithms with execution policies as defined by the `C++ Standard`_.
+oneDPL provides the set of parallel algorithms as defined by the `C++ Standard`_, including parallel algorithms added in the 6th edition known as C++20.
 All those algorithms work with *C++ Standard aligned execution policies* and with *DPC++ execution policies*.